 Debates about socialism, communism, and capitalism are often marked by rhetoric, propaganda, regurgitation of propaganda, and plain misunderstanding of what these terms mean, especially in America.
 Unfortunately, whenever these topics are discussed they often evoke visceral, emotionally charged argument with little discussion of the facts.
 Most people can’t even agree on what terms mean, and this is a serious problem, demonstrative of the effectiveness of the state propaganda from both crony capitalist empires like America’s and of self-described “communist” empires like the old Soviet Union.
 No fruitful discussion can occur when people can’t even agree on the facts and essentially live in different realities.
 This short, simple article will provide clear and concise definitions in an attempt to clear this up.
 Although this article has a clear bias, it is a bias rooted in historical facts.

 In a libertarian socialist system, the means of production are owned by the people collectively for their benefit, so this means businesses are all worker-owned cooperatives or workplace democracies wherein there are no managers, no exploitation, no profit extracted from the labor of others by higher-ups, no money-based hierarchy, and the business functions to improve the welfare of the people and (ideally) the whole planet.
 This is the only kind of socialism that works reliably in mass.
 But unfortunately this kind of socialism isn’t what is thought of when people mention socialism in this country.
 They think of state socialism or countries that claim to be socialist in order to gain popular support when in reality they rule as dictatorships like the Soviet Union did.
-They tax (steal from) citizens to “improve social and economic welfare” but in reality just pocket most of all of it and seize the best of the worker’s products for themselves while brutally repressing dissidents and anyone who dares speak against them.
-The same is true of communism, which in practice is often analogous to state socialism.
+They tax (steal from) citizens to “improve social and economic welfare” but in reality they just pocket most of it and seize the best of the worker’s products for themselves while brutally repressing dissidents and anyone who dares speak against them.
+The same is true of state communism, which in practice is often analogous to state socialism.
 In communist systems, the means of production are taken over by “professional revolutionaries” that are supposed to represent the people’s interests with the goal of ultimately dissolving the state.
 The problem with this is the same problem with state socialism.
 The “professional revolutionaries” or “intellectual elites” who are successful in taking over the government generally fail to represent people and the stateless society never comes into being.
 Instead, fascism and dictatorship generally come in their stead as greed always infects positions of such power.
-There is also so-called “libertarian communism” but for the reasons stated that is arguably as much of an oxymoron as so-called “anarcho-capitalism.”
-Because cronyism and greed can infect all types of government, a more honest dichotomy than socialist or capitalist might be non-profit (as socialist systems are supposed to be but often aren’t in practice due to corruption) vs. profit, (capitalism).
-Even many large “nonprofits” make considerable money as the hierarchy in them attracts greedy, venal individuals to lead and siphon as much as they can for themselves.
+Some libertarian, non-authoritarian communists make a distinction between Communism with a capital ‘C’ and communism with a lowercase ‘c’.
+The difference being that Communism is state control over the means of production and communism is simply elimination of private property and common ownership of the means of production without government.
+The latter type of communism is genuinely libertarian and essentially the same as libertarian socialism but it has been far less widely adopted.

 The root of the problem is that no one is qualified or can be trusted with the power governments wield, which is why state socialist and communist systems are always doomed to fail.
-The means of production must be taken over directly by the people and run directly by the people without any intermediaries whether they be politicians, managers, “intellectuals,” or any one else.
+It is why every representative government is doomed to fail.
+The means of production must be taken over directly by the people and run directly by the people without any intermediaries whether they be politicians, managers, “intellectuals,” or anyone else.
 Of course, there can still be leaders who help educate the public and guide and inspire individuals but no rulers.
 There can be legitimate leaders if they have the merit to lead and no formal power but none who attain a leadership position solely by force.
-Arguably, the Soviet Union and other states that have or do call themselves communist or socialist have revealed the fundamental problem of the state itself.
-Without removing the state and giving workers and citizens direct control, representatives almost always become corrupt, (if they aren’t already) and as modern states are so large it is nearly impossible to have removed representatives who can represent millions in an enormous state.
+Arguably, the Soviet Union and modern states that have or do call themselves communist or socialist are emblematic of the fundamental problem of the state itself.
+Representatives almost always become corrupt, (if they aren’t already and those who aren’t are generally assassinated) and as modern states are so large it is impossible to have removed representatives who can represent millions in an enormous state.
 As the great anarchist thinker, Mikhail Bakunin, said in Statism and Anarchy, “No state, however democratic — not even the reddest republic — can ever give the people what they really want, i.e., the free self-organization and administration of their own affairs from the bottom upward, without any interference or violence from above, because every state, even the pseudo-People’s State concocted by Mr. Marx, is in essence only a machine ruling the masses from above, through a privileged minority of conceited intellectuals, who imagine that they know what the people need and want better than do the people themselves…But the people will not feel better if the stick they are being beaten with is called the ‘People’s Stick'” Voline similarly remarked in La Révolution Inconnue, 1917-1921, “Any attempt to carry out the social Revolution with the aid of a state, a government and political action, even should that attempt be very sincere, very vigorous, attended by favorable circumstances and buttressed by the masses, will necessarily result in state capitalism, the worst sort of capitalism, which has absolutely nothing to do with humanity’s march towards a socialist society.”

-These immense differences between these philosophies have to be made clear when discussing state socialism, libertarian socialism, communism, state capitalism, and capitalism.
+These immense differences between these philosophies have to be made clear when discussing state socialism, libertarian socialism, state capitalism, and capitalism.
 The debate is so often reduced to false dichotomies, straw-man arguments, isolated historical examples, and boot-licking of people’s favorite dictators.
 In reality large economies will likely always be mixed.
 They will have elements of different systems as even the US has socialist elements like tax-payer funded libraries, fire departments, and public schools.
 Common people can’t be forced into any one economic system.
 We have to decide for ourselves.
-However, despotic billionaire CEOs, monopolists, plutocrats, dictators, warlords, war criminals, and other such types who are pulling all the strings and ensuring the world remains dominated by crony capitalism in some places disguised as “state socialism” can and must be forced to let us decide our fate ourselves.
-We must take back their stolen and ill-gotten gains and free our comrades in economic bondage.
-If common people had there way the world would be a mix of gift economies, cryptocurrencies, barter, and resource based economies in tandem with (ideally money-less) libertarian socialist elements and there would be some minor capitalism but it would die out as more people begin to understand money is not the root of happiness and is more often the root of evil and that survival via cooperation is much easier, more rewarding, and happier than survival via constant, ruthless, life-and-death competition based on inherited privilege, superstition, hate, ubiquitous, omnipotent institutions, and feudal hierarchy.
+However, despotic billionaire CEOs, monopolists, plutocrats, dictators, warlords, war criminals, and other such types who are pulling all the strings and ensuring the world remains dominated by crony capitalism in some places disguised as “state socialism” can and must be forced to stop their destruction of the planet.
+We must take back their stolen and ill-gotten gains and free our comrades in economic and literal bondage.
+The world could have a mix of gift economies, cryptocurrencies, barter, and resource based economies in tandem with (ideally money-less) libertarian socialist elements.
+More people may begin to understand survival via cooperation is much easier, more rewarding, and happier than survival via constant, ruthless, life-and-death competition based on inherited privilege, superstition, hate, ubiquitous, omnipotent institutions, and feudal hierarchy.
 Borders must be broken down.
-Communities, businesses, and broader economies must be voluntarily formed instead of calling a billion people with vastly different beliefs a unified “country” with a single flawed human being at the helm.
+Communities, businesses, and broader economies must be voluntarily formed instead of calling a billion people with vastly different beliefs a unified “country” with militarized borders, police, prisons, and a single power-hungry human being at the helm.
 That is always doomed to fail.
 What terms we use to describe the kinds of lives we want to live are less important than their definitions, especially when these terms are loaded with historical baggage, revisionism, and egregious propaganda.
-If we can’t agree on what they mean, we may consider abandoning them and say specifically (in simple terms) what kind of a world we want to live in because the world as it is now, fractured, broken, subject to constant exploitation, extraction, and destruction to satisfy the insatiable greed of our economic “masters” is not sustainable or beneficial to anyone but the 1%.
-And arguably it’s not even good for them as true happiness comes not from riding the backs of the less fortunate but from lifting each other up and we all need a habitable planet with clean air, water, soil, and biodiversity.
+If we can’t agree on what they mean, we may consider abandoning them and say specifically (in simple terms) what kind of a world we want to live in because the world as it is now, fractured, broken, subject to constant exploitation, extraction, and destruction to satisfy the insatiable greed of our economic “masters” is not sustainable or beneficial to anyone but the wealthiest and most powerful people on the planet.
+And arguably it’s not even good for them as true happiness doesn’t come from riding the backs of the less fortunate but from lifting each other up.
+Further, we all need a habitable planet with clean air, water, soil, and biodiversity.

 (Left picture: Prisoners work at Belbaltlag, a Gulag camp.
 Right picture: Women’s militia in the Spanish Revolution of 1936. )